Skip To Main Content

 Itemized receipts required

-If the cost of scheduled convention meals causes the total daily expense for meals to exceed $60 (for example, a special banquet on one day of a conference), such additional expense also may be submitted for reimbursement.
+When attending an event where meals are provided, only meals not provided by the event organizers will be reimbursed.
+If the cost of scheduled meals causes the total daily expense for meals to exceed $60 (e.g. a special banquet on one day of a conference), such additional expense may also be submitted for reimbursement.

 Receipt required